mesosphere/kudo-cassandra-operator/docs/monitoring.md

 ### 1. Make sure that Prometheus Exporter is enabled on the KUDO Cassandra instance

-This parameter is `false` by default, so you only need to worry about this if you already have a KUDO Cassandra instance running.
+This parameter is `false` by default, so you need to enable it explicitly.

-If you do not remember, you can check the value of the parameter on a running instance with a command like:
+You can check the value of the parameter on a running instance with a command like:

 ```bash